qharscoet/gb/README.md

 IN PROGRESS
 ------------
 - Cleaning up stuff
-- Looking up how Link Cable works
+- Wasm frontend improvements
+- Save States

 Missing:
 --------

-- Link Cable support
+- Link Cable still has some glitches on games like Pokémon
+- Gameboy peripherals
 - Lots of undiscovered bugs

 Compile Dependencies: